Rodent Detection Monitoring

 Declaring Eradication Success

-During the period immediately following the eradication and in the lead up to declaring eradication success, the monitoring network implemented above will be adjusted in the following ways.
+During the period immediately following the eradication and in the lead up to declaring eradication success, a the monitoring network will be adjusted in the following ways.

 - The network within the settlement area will most likely be maintained but checked at reduced frequency potentially weekly or fortnightly.